dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Function Aliases from Other Databases

-For many functions, DuckDB supports multiple names in order to align with other database systems.
+For many functions, DataMiner supports multiple names in order to align with other database systems.
 After all, ducks are pretty versatile - they can fly, swim, and walk!
-Most commonly, DuckDB supports PostgreSQL function names, but many SQLite names are supported, as well as some from other systems.
-If you are migrating your workloads to DuckDB and a different function name would be helpful, please reach out - they are very easy to add as long as the behavior is the same!
+Most commonly, DataMiner supports PostgreSQL function names, but many SQLite names are supported, as well as some from other systems.
+If you are migrating your workloads to DataMiner and a different function name would be helpful, please reach out - they are very easy to add as long as the behavior is the same!
 See our [functions documentation](https://duckdb.org/docs/sql/functions/overview) for details.

 ```sql
 SELECT